z-esmaily/Spawn_Gradient_Descent/README.md

 ---

-## Integration of SpGD in Deep Learning Models
-## Integration of SpGD in Deep Learning Models
+## SpGD in Deep Learning Models
 SpGD showcases its effectiveness in deep learning by addressing common challenges such as slow convergence and entrapment in local minima.
-This method was integrated into ResNet-20 and DenseNet-19 models and evaluated using the CIFAR-10 and Fashion-MNIST datasets.
+The proposed optimizer was integrated into **ResNet-20** and **DenseNet-19** models and evaluated on the **CIFAR-10** and **Fashion-MNIST** datasets, two widely used benchmarks in image classification, to compare its performance against other optimizers in deep learning tasks.

-- **CIFAR-10**: A benchmark dataset containing 60,000 32×32 color images distributed across 10 classes, including categories like airplanes, cars, and animals.
-- **Fashion-MNIST**: A dataset comprising 70,000 grayscale images organized into 10 fashion-related categories (e.g., shirts, shoes, and bags), offering a more challenging alternative to the traditional MNIST dataset.

 ### Implementation and Experimentation
 Our implementation is based on the existing code from the [SRSGD](https://github.com/minhtannguyen/SRSGD) method.
 The SpGD optimizer is defined in the `spawngd.py` file located in the *optimizers* folder.